 Statement of Services provided to Stakeholders/Clients

-- Facilitate two-way exchange of engineers/scientists between DRDO, industry & Academia.
+- Facilitate exchange of engineers & scientists among DRDO, Industry & Academia.

 - Physical, Psychological, Physiological protection/well being of soldiers